erhanbicer-2nd/bluebook-for-bulldozers/README.md

  Model's performance on train data after backwards elimination 0.92786 RMSLE:0.24485

- About the other procedure, manual procedure, After fitting Random Forest Regressor, feature importances were
+ About the other procedure, manual procedure, After fitting Random Forest Regressor, from feature importances, relatively unimportant feautures were deleted;
+ Firstly, unimportant features have been deleted, starting with the "Thumb" feature.
+The scores were afterwards;
+ Model's performance on validation data after feature extraction 0.87712 Model's performance on train data after feature extraction 0.92913 RMSLE:0.24555

+ Then, range of removing features were expanded and unimportant features have been deleted, starting with the "Ripper" feature.
+The scores were afterwards;
+ Model's performance on validation data after feature extraction 0.87621 Model's performance on train data after feature extraction 0.92228 RMSLE:0.24457 (best RMSLE score)

+ Then, yet again, range of removing features were expanded and unimportant features have been deleted, starting with the "Grouser_Tracks" feature.
+The scores were afterwards;
+ Model's performance on validation data after feature extraction 0.87364 Model's performance on train data after feature extraction 0.91566 RMSLE:0.24460

+ > Last edit: 29.06.2020